jdwrote/machinelearning/README.md

 # machinelearning

 This fold contains sample codes implemented in python on content and assignments from the Coursera for the completion of the ML certification.
+Majority of the codes are from Coursera (e.g., plot, library setup, data) except those designed to test key learning points.

 3/28
 - Add an assigment using both Tensorflow and Numpy to build out a model and predict 0/1 from the image